GertLambertErasmus/AngularJS/README.md

 # coursera-angularjs
-Repo for coursera "Single Page Web Applications with AngularJS"
+Repo for Coursera: "Single Page Web Applications with AngularJS"